kleyv/airbnb-falcony/docs/database_blueprint.md

 uniqueness: true
 ```

-3. Edit migration created by the generation of model, if needed, to specify foreign key name
+3. Edit migration created by the generation of the model, if needed, to specify foreign key name
 ```rb
 t.references :new_name_of_foreign_key_reference, null: false, foreign_key: { to_table: :table_name }
 ```